- Planning Your Trip

 Councilmember Sherwood holds a Bachelor’s degree in Business Administration, emphasis in marketing, and a Master’s degree in Industrial Management, and has a strong background in program development, finance and marketing.

 Sherwood is a native of Michigan, and has lived in Glendale since 1979.
-He and his wife Patrice, an account executive, have one son, Kyle Sherwood, 24, who was named Arizona’s Leading Young Entrepreneur.
+He and his wife Patrice, an account executive, have one son, Kyle Sherwood, 25, who was named Arizona’s Leading Young Entrepreneur in 2013.

 Jenn Daniels was elected to a four-year term in May 2009.
 Jenn has served her community for five years on the board of a non-profit, worked on several state ballot initiatives, volunteers with charitable organizations and takes an active interest in the Gilbert community.